Find Affordable College Courses

 Full Allied Health Professions at Houston Community College Report

-New Mexico State University - Carlsbad did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #10 on the list.
-Located in the rural area of Carlsbad, NMSU Carlsbad is a public school with a small student population.
+New Mexico State University - Carlsbad ranked #10 on this year’s Best Value Allied Health Professions Associate Degree Schools in the Southwest Region list.
+Located in the rural area of Carlsbad, NMSU Carlsbad is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at NMSU Carlsbad are $4,008 a year.
+NMSU Carlsbad undergraduate students pay an average of $4,008 in tuition and fees each year.
 While working on their Associate Degree, allied health majors at NMSU Carlsbad accumulate an average of around $15,972 in student debt.

-Read full report on Allied Health Professions at New Mexico State University - Carlsbad
+Full Allied Health Professions at New Mexico State University - Carlsbad Report

 #11